krisvanrens/lilygo-t-display-hello-world/README.md

 # LilyGO T-Display

 This repository shows a "Hello, world!" basic example in Rust for the ESP32-based LilyGO T-Display MCU board.
-This is a revision 3.0 ESP32, WiFi and Bluetooth-enabled board with a 1.14" IPS LCD of 135x240 pixels driven by an ST7789V.
+This board has a revision 3.0 ESP32, WiFi, Bluetooth, and a 1.14" IPS LCD of 135x240 pixels driven by an ST7789V.

 More info on the board here: